Scholarships Frequently Asked Questions

 How do I apply for a university merit scholarship?

 Most merit scholarships offered by the university require no separate application.
-We recommend that you apply to the university by Dec.
+We require that you apply to the university by Dec.
 1 and submit all of your supporting application materials no later than Dec.
-31. The Office of Admissions will make determinations based upon the student’s application for admission and supporting academic credentials.
+15. The Office of Admissions will make determinations based upon the student’s application for admission and supporting academic credentials.
 Exceptions include Presidential Scholarships.

 How are scholarship awards determined?

 Scholarship decisions are based primarily upon the student’s prior academic performance (quality of high school record and performance on the SAT or ACT).
 Other factors that may be taken into account include:

 - Student’s intended field of study (some scholarships are restricted by academic major)

 - Availability of scholarship funds and timing of student application for admission

 Is there a minimum SAT or ACT score or GPA needed to be considered for a scholarship?